JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

-## Open Wallet
+## Step 1: Open Wallet

-First, you will need an instance of your Ethereum wallet.
-In this example, you will use [purser-software](/purser/modules-@colonypurser-software/).
+First, you will need an instance of your Ethereum wallet, which you can get with [purser-software](/purser/modules-@colonypurser-software/).
 We recommend using a wallet that you strictly use for testing.

 Add the following code below `// Step 1: Open Wallet`: